 Great Pumpkin Pie Recipe

 Not only is this pumpkin pie delicious, but it's also gorgeous, thanks to the sugared cranberries and baked leaf decor.
 Yes, you'll want to spend the extra time making a homemade pie crust.
 But we're voting for this pie in a contest.

 Quick & Easy Thanksgiving Leftover Recipes

 Turkey Gobbler Sandwich

 You've come to expect cranberry sauce on your leftover turkey sandwich.
 But how about some creamy avocado, whipped cream cheese, and crispy bacon, too?
 Pro tip: Make this sammy with some focaccia or ciabatta bread.

 Spinach and Ham Mac and Cheese

 This mac and cheese dish encourages some improvisation.
 While the recipe calls for ham, you could sub in your leftover turkey.
-Broccoli could replace the spinach.
+Cauliflower could replace the spinach.
 Either way, you're bulking up this classic comfort food with filling veggies and protein and turning it into a meal.

 Get our recipe for Spinach and Ham Mac and Cheese.

 Turkey BLT Salad